By Kel Tan

 Francisca: Sebby is loving and caring towards me, and he is also great with kids, so I can see him being a good husband and father down the road.
 That said, we will try for kids immediately after getting married, but we don’t have a magic number now to share.

 Francisca: We also have movie nights every Tuesday, either in the Cinema (when membership tickets are cheaper) or at home.
-We don’t see this movie night changing after having children; we could still enjoy it as a family at home or as a couple in the cinema when our parents can take the kids for a few hours.
+We don’t see this changing after having children; we could still enjoy movie nights as a family at home or as a couple in the cinema when our parents can take care of the kids for a few hours.

 Sebastian: When there is a will, there is a way, it’s a lifelong relationship after all – till death do us part!